-Of 480 large-cap stocks and exchange-traded funds in my analytical universe, five broke beyond their 20-day price channels, four to the upside and one to the downside.
-None survived initial screening.
+Of 3,847 stocks and exchange-traded funds in this week's analytical universe, 32 mid- and large-cap symbols that are traded on the major American stock exchanges broke beyond their 20-day price channels, 21 to the upside and 11 to the downside.

-I shall do further analysis on Tuesday, April 19.
+I shall do further analysis of the surviving symbols on Tuesday, March 18.

 Tim Bovee, Private Trader tracks the analysis and trades of a private trader for his own accounts.
 Nothing in this blog constitutes a recommendation to buy or sell stocks, options or any other financial instrument.
 The only purpose of this blog is to provide education and entertainment.